matys1/lab1-web/book-notes/part-5.md

 - Remember than JavaScript is case sensitive.
 The basic rules are:
   - Keywords such as `for` and `if` are alaways lower case.
   - Built-in objects such as `Math` and `Date` are always capitalized.
-  - DOM object names such as `setAttribute` and `getElementById` are camel case with the first letter being in lower case.
+  - DOM object names such as `setAttribute` and `getElementById` use "lower camel case" naming convention where you stick together multiple words, using lower case for the whole first word and then capitalize subsequent words.

 - Variable, object and function names can include uppercase and lowercase letters, numbers and the underscore ( `_` ).
 They must begin with a letter or an underscore though.
 The names also must not be reserver keywords.
 See a full list of reserved keywords on MDN.